If you ship your orders through a fulfillment service, you can still use ShipStation to manage your shipping needs.

 To update the Fulfillment SKU for multiple products at once, use the Product CSV import process.
 Enter the Fulfillment SKU into the FillSku field in your CSV.

-If you use a fulfillment provider other than FBA or Shipwire, and would like to manage your shipments in ShipStation, you can use one of two methods:
+If you use a fulfillment provider other than FBA or Shipwire, or if you drop-ship your products, and would still like to manage your shipments in ShipStation, you can use one of two methods:

-Export order data to a CSV to upload or email to your fulfillment provider.
+Export order data to a CSV to upload or email to your fulfillment provider or drop-shipper.

 You can then use the bulk Mark as Shipped feature when you receive the shipment service and tracking information back from your fulfillment provider.
 See the details below for a quick summary on this process.

-Create a restricted login to your ShipStation account for your fulfillment provider.
+Create a restricted login to your ShipStation account for your fulfillment provider or drop-shipper.

 The idea here is to restrict the user to view only the orders assigned to that user.
 The user can then login and process orders directly in ShipStation without viewing or affecting any orders not intended to that provider.
 See the details below for more information.